Manchester Memorial Hospital

 Manchester Memorial Hospital is a 249-bed community hospital located in central Manchester, Connecticut, an eastern Connecticut community about 10 minutes east of Hartford.
 The hospital opened in 1920, and was dedicated as a memorial to all Manchester residents who died during the First World War.
 In 1970, the hospital was rededicated as a memorial to veterans of all wars.
 The hospital operates a family medicine residency training program for newly graduated osteopathic physicians.

+On January 12, 2025, Prospect Medical filed for Chapter 11 bankruptcy protection, listing assets and liabilities between $1 billion and $10 billion.
+The company struggled with rising interest costs and high debt.